MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/kds/Add-KdsRootKey.md

 ## DESCRIPTION
 The **Add-KdsRootKey** cmdlet generates a new root key for the Microsoft Group Key Distribution Service (KdsSvc) within Active Directory (AD).
 The Microsoft Group KdsSvc generates new group keys from the new root key.
+It is required to run this only once per forest.

 ## EXAMPLES